swent-epfl/public/README.md

 Participation is entirely optional, and it does not affect your course grade.

 The BOTA will take place on Thursday, 19.12.2024 from 10:15&mdash;13:00 in [STCC - Cloud C](https://plan.epfl.ch/?room==STCC%207%208025).

+## Attendance Policy

+In-person attendance of the coaching meetings is mandatory, and is a crucial part of the learning process and of the evaluation.
+The first such meeting will take place in week 4, after the last bootcamp deliverable.

+You have two joker passes: The _big joker_ pass allows you to entirely miss one coaching meeting during the semester penalty-free, no questions asked.
+The _little joker_ pass allows you to attend one such meeting over videoconference instead of in-person, penalty-free and no questions asked.
+Once you've used your joker passes, no further absences are accepted, except as outlined in the [corresponding FAQ](faq.md#which-absences-are-excusable).

+Attendance of lectures and bootcamp sessions (recitations) is not mandatory, but nevertheless is essential to learning the material.
+We find that students who do not attend lectures and exercises in-person routinely end up spending much more time on the bootcamp and the project than students who do attend diligently, and in the end perform less well in SwEnt.

 ## Prerequisites